OmidGhotbi/MayaPolyhaven/README.md

     * b.
 Unzip the Download anywhere you want and run Setup.bat in Windows or Setup.sh in Mac or Linux.
 Setup will do all the necessary changes for you. **Prefered Method**
     * c.
 Alternatively, you can unzip the download file anywhere you want and add its path in Maya Additional script paths

-3. import shelf.py now you have it in Maya shelf as Polyhaven
+3. Drag and drop **shelf.py** into Maya viewport, now you have it in Maya shelf as Polyhaven

 For more detailed instructions, I will add a video tutorial very soon.